 Each applicant will need to complete 27 Training Hours.
-24 hours are completed through the Building Bridges Training offered by our foster care team.
+12 of these hours are provided through in-person training through Mesa County Department of Human Services.
 The remaining hours will be completed through individual training with your Placement Resource Manager.
 This curriculum is mandated by the State and covers topics they have identified as necessary information for foster care providers to have.

 You can start attending the training even if you haven’t made the decision yet whether or not you would like to become a foster parent.
 Many people attend a few training sessions in order to give them more information prior to making their decision.

 Mesa County’s foster, kinship, and adoptive care training program is designed to prepare all providers and applicants to care for children placed through the child welfare division of the Department of Human Services.
 The program meets all state requirements for persons to become either kinship caregivers or certified foster and adoptive caregivers.

 You do not have to start with Session 1, you can begin with any session as long as you complete all 8 sessions.
 This is an overview of the Building Bridges Foster Parent Training:

 Session 3 – Disciplining High-Risk Children